All SNAP Households to Receive the Maximum Level of Food Benefits

 As with the prior months, the payments will be delivered directly to recipients’ existing Electronic Benefit Transfer (EBT) account and can be accessed with their existing EBT card.
 Like regular SNAP benefits, the supplemental benefits can be used to purchase food at authorized retail food stores.
 Any unused SNAP benefits will be automatically carried over to the following month.

-Under the direction of Governor Andrew M. Cuomo last spring, OTDA submitted a plan to the U.S. Department of Agriculture to provide emergency supplemental payments to any SNAP household getting less than the maximum monthly benefit.
+Last spring, OTDA submitted a plan to the U.S. Department of Agriculture to provide emergency supplemental payments to any SNAP household getting less than the maximum monthly benefit.
 Since that time, more than $1.2 billion in additional benefits have been distributed, bringing much needed federal dollars to local retailers throughout the state.

 Struggling New Yorkers continue to rely heavily on SNAP as the COVID-19 pandemic continues.
 As of December 2020, there were more than 2.7 million SNAP recipients throughout the state, a 6.7-percent increase from the same month in 2019.